Presentation Tips

 If you write out every word you plan to say, you'll end up reading instead of speaking naturally.

 That's fine.
-Your outline isn't carved in stone.
+Your outline stays flexible.

 When something needs to change, go back to your outline and fix it there first.
 Then update your slides.
+If the change touches multiple slides, an AI Slide Generator rebuilds the affected sections from your updated outline.
+You skip reformatting one slide at a time.

 How to Outline for Different Types of Presentations